 You’ll need to be patient, since production won’t reach its peak until plants are at least a few years old, but this delicious fruit is worth the wait.

-Remember that blueberries do best in acidic soil – a pH less than 5.0 is required to grow blueberries successfully, so test your soil and amend it appropriately before you get to planting, preferably a year in advance for in-ground plantings.
+Remember that blueberries do best in acidic soil – a pH less than 5.0 is required to grow them successfully, so test your soil and amend it appropriately before you get to planting, preferably a year in advance for in-ground plantings.

 Which varieties will you grow?
 We love hearing from you, so be sure to drop us a line in the comments below!